 Before 2016, Alliance Communications will begin a new era.
 The next chapter in the history of the telecommunications cooperative will start with a new leader.

 Don Snyders, longtime general manager of Alliance, has announced his plans to retire later in 2015.
-Snyders has been with the cooperative since for 36 years.
-He started as office manager in 1979 and became general manager in 1989.
+Snyders has been with the cooperative for 36 years.
+He started as an office manager in 1979 and became general manager in 1989.

 “I spent basically all of my career with Alliance Communications,” he says.

 Alliance, which is based in Garretson, is one of 17 independent phone companies in South Dakota that own Sioux Falls-based SDN Communications, the region’s premier business provider of broadband connectivity and related high-tech services.

 In addition to his responsibilities with Alliance, Snyders is the vice president of SDN’s Board of Directors.